Programme

 Concurrent session D | Click on the down arrow for more session information

-• “It’s about no shame, no blame – just support” Māngai Whakatipu
+“It’s about no shame, no blame – just support” Māngai Whakatipu

-Amataga Iuli Society of Youth Health Professionals Aotearoa (SYHPANZ)
+Lucia Campbell-Reeves, Pado Reid, Society of Youth Health Professionals Aotearoa (SYHPANZ)

-Supporting Rangatahi Impacted by Cancer
+Supporting Rangatahi Impacted by cancer

 Sasha Finlay Canteen Aotearoa